mattreya/Docker_MCP_Gateway_Evaluator/README.md

 This project serves as a template for developing Python applications that integrate with the Gemini Command Line Interface (CLI).
 It demonstrates how to incorporate external Python packages like `bandit` for security analysis and `duckduckgo_mcp_interface` for web searches, and expose their functionalities as custom Gemini CLI slash commands.

+## What's New in This Repo

+We've recently enhanced this repository by integrating Trivy, a comprehensive open-source vulnerability scanner.
+The new `/trivy` slash command allows users to perform filesystem scans directly from the Gemini CLI.
+This integration streamlines the process of identifying security vulnerabilities in project dependencies and configurations, making security analysis an integral part of the development workflow within the CLI environment.

 ## Features

 - **Gemini CLI Integration:** Provides a structured way to define and manage custom slash commands for the Gemini CLI.